Splash Into Summer!

 Share an intimate guided tour of the 1000 Islands by kayak to explore the magnificence up close and personal.
 Glide through the water with a 1000 Islands Kayaking guide or on your own, paddling at your own pace to discover island life surrounded by nature.
 Guides can offer cultural significance along the way, and even prepare an island gourmet lunch!

 Make waves with family and friends while seeing the 1,000 Islands in style aboard one of the region’s cruising boats.
 Creating traditions is easy on a cruise from one of the boat lines operating in the region: choose from seeing the fabled 1000 Islands complete with castles, opulent cottages and local folklore departing from Rockport, Gananoque, Brockville, and Kingston.
-Boat cruises from Bay of Quinte and other locales also showcase the area on the water, as do pontoon tours of the Rideau Canal that showcase the Rideau Heritage Route in a world heritage, photo-ready, on-water experience.
+Try out a pontoon tours of the Rideau Canal that showcases the this world heritage site in a photo-ready, on-water experience.

 3. Scuba Diving

 Reel in the big one for tall tales about the St. Lawrence River or Lake Ontario!
 Hire a fishing charter to get the inside scoop on the best spots to cast a line.
-World famous muskie have been hooked near shoals of the St. Lawrence by Gananoque while provincial records have been set in Land O’ Lakes region.
+World famous muskie have been hooked near shoals of the St. Lawrence by Gananoque while provincial records have been set in Lennox & Addington and Frontenac County.
 This isn’t just an anglers’ playground – it’s a verified fishing haven.

 Walleye or pickerel fishing is serious business on the Bay of Quinte.
 This area is known as the walleye capital of the world, meaning this is the spot for some amazing trophy fishing.